haiku/website/content/guides/virtualizing/vmware-fusion.md

 Select the new space and click Partition > Create.

-<div class="box-warning">It is important that you tick the active partition or else your disk will not boot!</div>
+> It is important that you tick the active partition or else your disk will not boot!

 ##### Step 11\.
 Formatting the new partition.